MightyCall Mobile MightyCall Mobile AppGoogle Play

 G2: 4.2/5

-Reviewers particularly liked video/audio quality and interface, though some had negative comments about the support.
+Reviewers particularly liked the video/audio quality and interface, though some had negative comments about the support.

 3. RingCentral

-RingCentral rounds out our top three on our list of top ten; if you are looking for the best VoIP provider for small businesses in Canada, RingCentral is an option you should not skip for your business.
-They have a ton of experience providing quality to their customers, as well as making sure that they are equipped with the key features they will need to succeed.
+RingCentral rounds out our top three on the list; if you are looking for the best VoIP provider for small businesses in Canada, RingCentral is an option you should not skip.
+They have a ton of experience delivering quality service to their customers and ensuring they are equipped with the key features they need to succeed.

 ringcentral